zhanymkanov/fastapi-best-practices/README.md

     assert resp.status_code == 201
 ```
-Unless you have sync db connection (excuse me?) or aren't planning to write integration tests.
+Unless you have sync db connections (excuse me?) or aren't planning to write integration tests.
 ### 15. BackgroundTasks > asyncio.create_task
 BackgroundTasks can [effectively run](https://github.com/encode/starlette/blob/31164e346b9bd1ce17d968e1301c3bb2c23bb418/starlette/background.py#L25) both blocking and non-blocking I/O operations.
-Since the API for sending these tasks will be the same (no need to await coroutines),
+Since the API for sending these tasks will be the same (i.e. both coroutines and functions are not awaited),
 it's preferable to use starlette's background tasks.
 Don't use it for CPU intensive tasks.
 ```python